 1 pair Bedrock Earthquake sandals (right) – Comfortable, durable, made from recycled materials.
 Plus extremely lightweight and with the heel strap they’re suitable for all outdoor uses.
 They’re not as convenient as slip on/off flip-flops, but that’s a tradeoff.
 (Bedrock)

-PART 2: OUTDOOR CLOTHING
+CATEGORY 2: OUTDOOR GEAR

 With the basics covered, these are the specialty clothing items I use for hot/cold/rainy weather.